 Harry Waisman

-PKU Pioneer Dr. Harry Waisman’s work still impacts the world
+PKU pioneer Dr. Harry Waisman’s work still impacts the world

 Kay Emerson, one of the first patients treated successfully for the PKU disorder in the United States, talks about researcher Dr. Harry Waisman.
-Waisman championed mandatory screening and treatment of the condition of Phenylketonuria, saving thousands from developmental disability.

 Historic video: Harry Waisman advocates for PKU screening